tahahaq/Decentralized-CrowdFunding/README.md

 Clone the project

-Run npm install
+Run "npm install"

-Run "npm run dev" from the root directory-
+Run "npm run dev" from the root directory

 Profit!